AbdooOwd/portfolio/src/content/posts/ai-gf.md

 ChatGPT for some help.
 And it was easily done!
 This is one the best projects I ever made, and yet one of the easiest!

 # What did you learn?
+How to use AI, and how to do awesome stuff.
+I also learned a LOT about web development.

+# UPDATE: Gemini API [22/3/2024]
+I was using that **Replicate API** because I thought that it was limitless.
+Turned out they just gave me a free time that I had exceeded yesterday.
+So I migrated to **Google's Gemini API**.